ahmedazagaz/GoDog_app/README.md

 ![image](https://github.com/ahmedazagaz/TrainMyDog_app/blob/main/assets/images/intro.png)

-**TrainMyDog** is a community-driven platform for dog lovers who want to share, learn, and improve their dog training skills.
-The app enables users to watch training tutorials, upload their own videos, and engage with other trainers.
+Do you want to take your dog training to the next level? **TrainMyDog** is the perfect platform for dog lovers like you!
+Join a community where you can share your own training tips, learn from professionals, and follow a wide range of dog training tutorials.
+Whether you're a beginner or an experienced trainer, there's something for everyone.

 🐕 **What we offer for dog trainers**: